Sousastep/SousaFX-rnbo-docs/docs/hardware.md

 1. Computer:

-	Any m-series mac is recommended, but an equivalent windows PC can work, too.
+	Any m-series mac is recommended, and an equivalent windows PC can work, too.
 To optimize your computer for audio performance, [check out Ableton's articles](https://help.ableton.com/hc/en-us/search?utf8=%E2%9C%93&query=optimize).
 SousaFX is tested on a minimum-specification m1 macbook pro.

 2. Audio interface: